5T33Z0/Clover-Crate/ACPI/README.md

 ## Halt Enabler

-This Patch is for fixing the shutdown/sleep problem during UEFI boot.
+This patch is for fixing shutdown/sleep problems during UEFI boot.
 The fix is injected before calling `boot.efi`, clearing `SLP_SMI_EN` before the start of macOS.
 Nevertheless, it is quite safe, at least on Intel systems.

+In OpenCore, use ACPI Quirk `FadtEnableReset` for this.

 ## Patch APIC